tudelft/tx_configs/README.md

 # About

-This repo contain all files and infromation to make you RC TX adhere to the MAVLAb TX standards.
-It containss e.g. RC transmitters configurations for devices used in the Lab.
+This repo contain all files and infromation to make you RC TX adhere to the **MAVLAb TX standards**.
+It contains e.g. the correct RC transmitter configuration for devices used in the Lab.

 # Bonus